By James DeMeo

 Over the years there has been a tendency for cloudbusting to be called "weather modification" or "orgonomic weather modification", or other terms which imply that the primary function of cloudbusting is to change the weather in a specified manner, to make the weather do this or that.
 Technically and philosophically, this is entirely incorrect, and I suggest this terminology be henceforth dropped completely from the lexicon of orgone research.
 Reich's impetus in the development of the cloudbuster was not to "modify" or "make" anything - rather, it was to restore the lost property of atmospheric pulsation.
 Cloudbusting was historically developed to address an atmospheric crisis situation, of a hazy contaminated atmosphere and drought which afflicted his region of rural Maine.
 Reich noted, atmospheric energetic pulsation and natural self-regulation in the atmosphere had stopped, and so he worked towards a solution, to return the atmosphere back towards a more natural condition.

-Regarding atmospheric functioning, part of the difficulty is the term "cloudbusting" itself, which implies to many people the "busting up of clouds".
-Or it implies "cloudburst", a possible forcible triggering of rains from a given cloud, as if one pricked it with a pin and the water came pouring out.
-While the dissipation or eliciting of rains from individual clouds is sometimes possible, neither are primary goals of the cloudbusting technique.
-Reich preferred the term "Cosmic Orgone Engineering".
-If one merely removed the tendency towards atmospheric stagnation, the atmosphere would by itself pulsate and form discrete clouds which would spontaneously grow and shrink, developing into larger storm systems and then dissipating away for clear skies.
-Trying to "squeeze" moisture out of one or two individual clouds is what the cloudseeders do, with their chemicals, but this approach is entirely foreign to the field of Cosmic Orgone Engineering, which views the atmospheric pulsation much like the beating of the heart of a living creature.
-It does not require intervention unless something interferes with the natural pulsation, causing it to stop.
+By removing tendencies towards atmospheric stagnation, the atmosphere by itself begins to pulsate and form discrete clouds which spontaneously grow and shrink, and often develop into larger cloud aggregates or storm systems, after which they dissipate away for clear skies.
+Pulsation.
+By contrast, the cloudseeders try to "squeeze" moisture out of one or two individual clouds, using noxious chemicals -- but that approach is entirely foreign to the field of Cosmic Orgone Engineering, which views atmospheric pulsation much like the beating of the heart of a living creature.
+It does not require intervention unless something a-priori interferes with natural pulsation, causing it to stop.

 ----------------------------